kato-im/articles/en/notifications/noise-control.md

 ***

-Managing noise is a crucial aspect of a communication system, especially as the organization grows.
+Managing noise is a crucial aspect of a communication system, especially as teams grow.
 Too many notifications, and you can't get anything done.
 Too few, and you miss important stuff.
 Kato has a flexible approach for managing the demands on your attention.

 First of all, you'll always get an immediate notification when someone sends you a message in the **[1:1 room](/articles/en/general/room-types)** that you share with that person.